Methylene Blue Interactions: Medicines To Avoid When Taking Methylene Blue

 Monoamine oxidase inhibitors (MAOIs), another class of antidepressants known for their potential interactions with other drugs and certain foods, can also pose significant risks when combined with methylene blue.

-In our next discussion on monoamine oxidase inhibitors (MAOIs), we will further explore these interactions and guide how to safely navigate this combination scenario.
+In our next discussion on monoamine oxidase inhibitors (MAOIs), we will further explore these interactions and guide how to safely navigate this combination therapy scenario.

 Monoamine Oxidase Inhibitors (MAOIs)